 7. Asking the wrong questions

 Not everyone needs to ponder the reasons why diseases start, or how we can travel to another solar system.
 Without such understanding, we can still live our lives all the same.
-Additionally, to know the answers to those complicated questions requires a lot of time and effort.
-Most of us will easily find ourselves bored or tired half-way through the explanations.
+Additionally, knowing the answers to those complicated questions requires a lot of time and effort.
+Most of us will easily find ourselves bored or tired halfway through the explanations.

-Thus, instead of getting caught in big questions, we can ask smaller, more relevant ones.
+Thus, instead of getting caught up in big questions, we can ask smaller, more relevant ones.
 Try to find out why wearing two thin layers of clothes is warmer than one.
 Or ask why we feel so drowsy after a heavy meal.
-These are matters that directly affect us and so are easier to understand and remember.
+These are matters that directly affect us and are easier to understand and remember, especially when presented through engaging formats like adolescent animation, which can make learning relatable and fun.

 8. The memory of science in school